kuanweih/KDE-2-Gaussian/README.md

 # KDE-2-Gaussian
-Two Gaussian KDE for 2D observational data
+Two Gaussians kernel density estimation for 2D observational data, based on [Koposov et al 2008](http://cdsads.u-strasbg.fr/abs/2008ApJ...686..279K) and plus another estimation for background overdensity with Poisson distribution.

+# How to use it:

+1. setup paramters in param_get.txt and param_den.txt
-### First run get_ra_dec.py to get numpy array by querying data from database
+2. run get_ra_dec.py to get numpy array by querying data from database
-### Then run density-estimation.py to calculate overdensity and significance
+3. run density-estimation.py to calculate overdensity and significance

+P.S.
+If running on clusters, a pbs script is provided also.